rice-hiroko/drudder/README.md

 # HOW TO add your service

-docker-rudder expects services grouped with docker-compose / docker-compose.yml.
+drudder expects services to be grouped with the help of docker-compose / docker-compose.yml.
 The script will scan the following locations for services subfolders with a docker-compose.yml in them: